MicrosoftDocs/architecture-center/docs/patterns/sharding.md

 - Use stable data for the shard key.
 If the shard key changes, the corresponding data item might have to move between shards, increasing the amount of work performed by update operations.
 For this reason, avoid basing the shard key on potentially volatile information.
 Instead, look for attributes that are invariant or that naturally form a key.

 - Ensure that shard keys are unique.
 For example, avoid using autoincrementing fields as the shard key.
-Is some systems, autoincremented fields can't be coordinated across shards, possibly resulting in items in different shards having the same shard key.
+In some systems, autoincremented fields can't be coordinated across shards, possibly resulting in items in different shards having the same shard key.

     >  Autoincremented values in other fields that are not shard keys can also cause problems.
 For example, if you use autoincremented fields to generate unique IDs, then two different items located in different shards might be assigned the same ID.